santhoshkumar04/animated-tabs/README.md

 ### Credits

-This project was created by [Santhosh Kumar](https://github.com/santhoshkumar04) and adapted by ChatGPT for the purpose of this README.
+This project was created by [Santhosh Kumar](https://github.com/santhoshkumar04).